-he Regional Trails System in King County contains over 40 unique trails offering some 300 miles of distinctive greenways and off-street routes that allow travel from the Puget Sound to the Cascade Mountains.
+he Leafline Trails Network in King County contains over 40 unique regional trails offering over 300 miles of distinctive greenways and off-street routes that allow travel from the Puget Sound to the Cascade Mountains.
 Defined primarily by wide, paved trails or hard gravel paths with gentle grades, they are perfect opportunities for walking, cycling, strolling, rolling, horseback riding or just enjoying the view.